mwroffo/pantabot/README.md

 * clone this repo: `git clone git@github.com:mwroffo/pantabot.git`
 * run `npm i`
 * should be good to go, but if not, please open an issue with a screenshot of your error message.

+## configuration:
+* Copy basicauth.js as myauth.js and substitute (1) your valid login for Jira server or Jira cloud, as well as (2) your valid GitHub login.

 ## usage:
 notation: <required_arg> [optional_arg]